kelvinthuo999/technical_writing/README.md

 # NOTES
 ## Grammar
 ### Just enough grammar
-- Noun: a person, place, concepr, or thing.
+- Noun: a person, place, concept, or thing.
 - Pronoun: a noun that replaces another noun.
 - Adjective: a word or phrase that modifies a noun.
 - Verb: an action word or phrase.
 E.g are, likes, prefers, runs.